 - Type the command sfc /scannow > hit ENTER > wait for the scan to complete.

-3. On the Startup tab > click on Open Task Manager.
+- Navigate to Startup tab and click Open Task Manager.

 Solution 4 – Restart the Security Center Service